electric-sql/electric/docs/deployment/digital-ocean.md

 App Platform is a Platform-as-a-Service (PaaS) offering that allows developers to publish code directly to DigitalOcean servers without worrying about the underlying infrastructure.

+### Postgres with logical replication

+Before deploying Electric, you'll need a Postgres database (with logical replication enabled) hosted somewhere Electric can connect to.
+DigitalOcean offers [Managed PostgreSQL](https://docs.digitalocean.com/products/databases/postgresql/) which would be the easiest way to get started with Electric and a hosted Postgres at the same time, if you don't have one yet.
+Create a new database cluster and wait for it to become ready before proceeding to the next section.

+Alternatively, many other managed database providers support logical replication, see <DocPageLink path="usage/installation/postgres#hosting" /> for some options.
+If you choose not to use DigitalOcean's Managed PostgreSQL, retrieve your database's connection URI with password included from your provider and use it as the value of the `DATABASE_URL` variable when setting up the app.

 ### Deploying Electric

-Before deploying Electric, make sure you have a Postgres database with logical replication enabled hosted somewhere where Electric will be able to connect to it.
-Retrieve your database's connection URI with password included and use it as the value of the `DATABASE_URL` variable when customizing the app.

 Click on the "Deploy to DO" button below to be taken to DigitalOcean's Create App wizard.